 - A copy of the Oklahoma corporation’s Certificate of Incorporation

-- The Oklahoma corporation’s bylaws
+- The corporation’s bylaws

-- The Oklahoma corporation’s EIN
+- The corporation’s EIN

-If your bylaws don’t specifically assign the power to open a bank account, you may also want to bring a corporate resolution to open a bank account that states that the person going to the bank is authorized by the business to open the account in the name of the corporation.
+If your bylaws don’t specifically assign the power to open a bank account, you may also want to bring a corporate resolution to open a bank account.
+The resolution would state that the person going to the bank is authorized by the business to open the account in the name of the corporation.
 At Northwest, we provide free corporate bank resolutions, along with many other free corporate forms, to help you get started fast.

-File Oklahoma Corporation Reports
+9. File Oklahoma Reports & Taxes

-What is the Oklahoma Annual Franchise Tax?
+What is the Oklahoma Annual Report and State Franchise Tax?

 Don’t have much capital in Oklahoma?
 If you have $200K or less in capital used or invested in the state, you don’t owe any taxes (but you still have to file a schedule of corporate officers).